maxwolf621/AZ/az-104/Test/pictures.md

 ![alt text](image-472.png)

-The AG1 action group contains a user named admin@contoso.com only.
+The `AG1` action group contains a user named `admin@contoso.com` only.

 Correct Answer:

-Box 1: VM1 and VM2 continue to run
+Box 1: `VM1` and `VM2` continue to run

-The Budget’s scope is RG1, so only VM1 will be handled.
+- The Budget’s scope is `RG1`, so only `VM1` will be handled.

 When the budget thresholds you've created are exceeded, only notifications are triggered.
-To stop resources, you need to setup additional things, none of which are mentioned in the question.
+- To stop resources, you need to setup additional things, none of which are mentioned in the question.

 Box 2: one email notification will be sent each month.

-Budget alerts have scope in Resource Group RG1, which includes VM1, but not VM2.
+Budget alerts have scope in`RG1`, which includes VM1, but not VM2.
-VM1 consumes 20 Euro/day, so 20 euros * 30 days = 600 euros.
+- VM1 consumes `20 Euro/day`, so 20 euros * 30 days = 600 euros.

-The 50%, 500 Euro limit, will be reached in 25 days (25*20 = 500), so an email will be sent.
+The `50%`, `500` Euro limit, will be reached in 25 days (`25*20 = 500`), so an email will be sent.
 The 70% and 100% alert conditions will not be reached within a month, and they don't trigger email actions anyway, because AG1 action group contains a user.

 Credit alerts: Credit alerts are generated automatically at 90% and at 100% of your Azure credit balance.

-Whenever an alert is generated, it's reflected in cost alerts and in the email sent to the account owners.
-90% and 100% will not be reached though.
+Whenever an alert is generated, it's reflected in cost alerts and in the email sent to the account owners. `90%` and `100%` will not be reached though.

-## Tag for RG
+## :star: RG is not considered as resource

-You have an Azure subscription named Subscription1 that contains the following resource group:
+You have an Azure subscription named `Subscription1` that contains the following resource group:
 ```
 Name: RG1
 Region: West US
-Tag: `tag1`: `value1`
+Tag: tag1: value1
 ```

-You assign an Azure policy named `Policy1` to Subscription1 by using the following configurations:
+You assign an Azure policy named `Policy1` to `Subscription1` by using the following configurations:
 ```
 Exclusions: None
 Policy definition: Append a tag and its value to resources
 Assignment name: Policy1
 Parameters:
-Tag name: tag2
-Tag value: value2
+Tags: tag2 : value2
 ```

-After Policy1 is assigned, you create a storage account that has the following configuration:
+After `Policy1` is assigned, you create a storage account that has the following configuration :
 ```
 Name: storage1
 Location: West US